jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

     (i) a copy of the wine standards management plan (or such greater number of copies as may be required by the Director-General); or
     (ii) an outline of the contents of the wine standards management plan that complies with the requirements of the Director-General for those outlines; and
   (b) a copy of a report of an independent evaluation, carried out not more than 6 months before the date of the application for registration, of the validity of the wine standards management plan, in terms of sections 8 and 14; and
-  (c) the name of the recognised verifying agency that has indicated it is prepared to undertake verification functions in respect of the plan; and
-  (d) such further information and other material (including declarations, where appropriate) as may be required by regulations made under this Act; and
+  (c) the name of the verifying agency that has indicated it is prepared to undertake verification of the plan; and (d) such further information and other material (including declarations, where appropriate) as may be required by the regulations or any supplementary notice; and
   (e) the prescribed fee (if any).
 (1A) Despite the requirement in subsection (1)﻿(b), the Director-General may waive or modify the requirement for an independent evaluation report where—
   (a) a wine standards management plan is fully based on a template, model, or code of practice that the Director-General considers to be valid and appropriate for the business concerned in accordance with section 8(2); or
   (b) a wine standards management plan is a multi-business wine standards management plan approved by the Director-General in accordance with section 15; or
   (c) the risks to human health are negligible and the Director-General is satisfied that the nature of the business does not require an independent evaluation report to ensure validity in terms of sections 8 and 14.
+(1B) The information or material accompanying the application must be provided in a way that complies with any requirements prescribed by the regulations or any supplementary notice.
 (2) The Director-General may require an applicant to supply further information or other material before determining whether or not to register a wine standards management plan.
 (3) If the information or material is not supplied within 6 months of the date of the request, or within such further time as the Director-General allows, the application for registration lapses.